$SU(4)$ Valley + Spin Fluctuation Interference Mechanism for Nematic Order in Magic Angle Twisted Bilayer Graphene: Impact of Vertex Corrections

-Hereafter, we derive the most strongest charge-channel density-wave (DW) instability, without assuming the order parameter and the wave vector.
+Hereafter, we derive the most strongest charge-channel density-wave (DW) instability, without assuming the order parameter and its wave vector.
 For this purpose, we use the DW equation method developed in Refs. \cite{Onari-form,Onari-B2g,Kontani-sLC}.
-We can derive the optimized non-local form factor $\hat{f}^\q$ with the momentum and orbital dependences by solving the following linearized DW equation:
+The linearized DW equation is given as